Big 12 football needs Texas to join Oklahoma at the top of the standings this decade

 2020s prediction: Worst of the 21st century, barely

-The Mountaineers have averaged seven wins a season since joining the Big 12, and are an even 36-36 in league play in their new home.
+The Mountaineers have averaged seven wins a season since joining the Big 12 and are an even 36-36 in conference play in their new home.
 They’ve gone 7-6 three times and 8-5 twice in the last eight years, with a 4-8, a 10-3 (2016) and last year’s 5-7 thrown in.
-The conference’s massive geographic outlier isn’t a threat to become uncompetitive — it is 34-22 against everyone in the Big 12 besides the Oklahoma schools since 2012) — but delivering more 7-6s and 8-5s than anything else sounds about right.
+The conference’s massive geographic outlier isn’t a threat to become uncompetitive — it is 34-22 against everyone in the Big 12 besides the Oklahoma schools since 2012 — but delivering more 7-6s and 8-5s than anything else sounds about right.

 Read more on college sports: